CustomTypeOne/LoopPatches/README.md

 * Use the [Loop-dev](https://loopkit.github.io/loopdocs/build/step13/) instructions in LoopDocs to download Loop
 * When building, choose to build to a simulator (not your phone) to ensure build succeeds before applying LoopPatches

-If you close your terminal after the download - you need to follow the [Open New Terminal at LoopWorkspace](#open-new-terminal-at-loopworkspace) steps before applying patches.
+If you closed your terminal after the download - you need to follow the [Open New Terminal at LoopWorkspace](#open-new-terminal-at-loopworkspace) steps before applying patches.

 Otherwise, skip ahead to the [LoopWorkspace Quick Access](#loopworkspace-quick-access) instructions.

-### Open New Terminal at LoopWorkspace
+#### Open New Terminal at LoopWorkspace

 If you are returning to add LoopPatches and have closed your terminal from the download, you should follow these steps to open a terminal window associated with the LoopWorkspace folder of your new Loop-dev download.
 This will be called the **LoopWorkspace Terminal Window** to distinguish it from any other terminal windows you might have open.